Counties of Lithuania

 The territory of Lithuania is divided into 10 counties (Lithuanian: singular apskritis, plural apskritys), all named after their capitals.
 The counties are divided into 60 municipalities (Lithuanian: singular savivaldybė, plural savivaldybės): 9 city municipalities, 43 district municipalities and 8 municipalities.
 Each municipality is then divided into elderates (Lithuanian: singular seniūnija, plural seniūnijos).
 This division was created in 1994 and slightly modified in 2000.

 Until 2010, the counties were administered by county governors (Lithuanian: singular – apskrities viršininkas, plural – apskrities viršininkai) appointed by the central government in Vilnius.
-Their primary duty was to ensure that the municipalities obey the laws and the Constitution of Lithuania.
-They did not have great powers vested in them, and so it was suggested that 10 counties are too much for Lithuania as the two smallest counties administer only four municipalities.
+Their primary duty was to ensure that the municipalities obeyed the laws and the Constitution of Lithuania.
+They did not have great powers vested in them, and so it was suggested that 10 counties were too much for Lithuania as the two smallest counties administered only four municipalities.
 Therefore, on 1 July 2010, the county administrations were abolished, but the counties themselves are retained for statistical and reporting purposes.

 Modern apskritys should not be confused with apskritys that existed in the independent Lithuania during the interwar period.
-At that time Lithuania had a two-tier administrative division: apskritys that were subdivided into valsčius.
-Lithuania now has a three-step division: counties, municipalities, and elderates (apskritys, savivaldybės, and seniūnijos).
+At that time Lithuania had a two-tier administrative division: apskritys that were subdivided into valsčiai.
+Modern apskritys remain only a territorial and statistical unit, while the top-tier administrative division are the municipalities (savivaldybės), followed by elderships (seniūnijos), and sub-elderships in some areas (seniūnaitijos).
 See subdivisions of Lithuania for details.